sourcesync/pinn_strong/README.md

 Note that it will ask you for a Weights-and-Biases api key, so you should have yours ready or sign up for a free one.

-7. Wait until the training finishes.
-For me, it took about 20 minutes.
+7. Training took me about 20 minutes.
 You can monitor the training at Weights-and-Biases.

 Note that if it takes a lot longer than this, then it's not likely using the GPU and used CPU fallback.

-8. When it's done, you can now run a script to validate the results visually.

-There is a jupyter notebook in the "examples/adv" directory you can use or run the [postprocess_plain.py](postprocess_plain.py) in this repo.
+8. Validate the results.
+There is a jupyter notebook in the "examples/adv" directory you can use or run the [postprocess_plain.py](postprocess_plain.py) in this repo, as follows:

 First install seaborn as follows: